jerhow/veggie-lunch/README.md

 Basically, this is a headless Clojure backend, whose frontend is Slack via the custom command `/veggie-lunch`

-Right now I'm backing this app with SQLite, but it can easily be tweaked to work with MySQL/MariaDB or PostgreSQL.
+Right now I'm backing this app with SQLite, but it can easily be tweaked to work with MySQL, PostgreSQL, or any other relational database with a JDBC driver.

 ## Usage

 Currently, in development I'm running it with this:

-`$ lein run -m veggie-lunch.core`
+`lein run -m veggie-lunch.core`

 In production, I'm building a .jar with Leiningen:

-`$ lein uberjar`
+`lein uberjar`

 ...and deploying it on a lightweight VPS, behind a reverse proxy, over SSL.